HaikuTeam/docs/using-haiku/creating-an-animation.md

 #### CREATING OR EDITING A KEYFRAME

-New keyframes will automatically be created when you
+New keyframes are automatically created when you:

 1. advance the ticker to a new point in time and then
 2. change properties *on the stage* (e.g. by resizing or moving an element) or *numerically in the properties panel*.